tessin/cloud-pad/README.md

 - WindowsAzure.Storage 7.2.1

 You should be able to use additional NuGet packages, but there are issues with certain configurations.
 While CloudPad let's you deploy multiple LINQPad scripts to the same Azure Function host, this can cause an issue with dependencies and versions.
 Whenever possible.
 Try to target the .NET Framework 4.6.1 and don't use the most recent release of a NuGet package if it doesn't fix a specific problem for you.
 Try to use packages that are compatible with the dependencies of CloudPad (the Azure Functions host).

+# Known Issues

+`Newtonsoft.Json` specifically version `9.0.1` is the snowflake of CloudPad.
+If you bring in any NuGet package that has a depedency on a higher version it will break the Azure Function Host Runtime.
+This is beyond our control and something you need to be careful about.
+The only viable workaround is to find the source code to the NuGet package and downgrade or remove the incompatible depdencies.

 # Roadmap